Disc jockey: History

+During the 1970s disco era, Germany developed a distinct global influence with the "Munich Sound."
+Producers based in Munich, most notably Giorgio Moroder, pioneered a synthesizer-heavy, hypnotic disco sound that influenced producers and DJs worldwide.

 In 1980, Japanese company Roland released the TR-808, an analog rhythm/drum machine, which has unique artificial sounds, such as its booming bass and sharp snare, and a metronome-like rhythm.
 Yellow Magic Orchestra's use of the instrument in 1980 influenced hip hop pioneer Afrika Bambaataa, after which the TR-808 would be widely adopted by hip hop DJs, with 808 sounds remaining central to hip-hop music ever since.
 The Roland TB-303, a bass synthesizer released in 1981, had a similar impact on electronic dance music genres such as techno and house music, along with Roland's TR-808 and TR-909 drum machines.

 In 1982, the Compact Disc (CD) format was released, popularizing digital audio.
 In 1998, the first MP3 digital audio player, the Eiger Labs MPMan F10, was introduced.
 In January of that same year at the BeOS Developer Conference, N2IT demonstrated FinalScratch, the first digital DJ system to allow DJs control of MP3 files through special time-coded vinyl records or CDs.
-While it would take some time for this novel concept to catch on with the "die-hard Vinyl DJs," this would become the first step in the Digital DJ revolution.
+While it would take some time for this novel concept to catch on with the "die-hard Vinyl DJs", this would become the first step in the Digital DJ revolution.
 Manufacturers joined with computer DJing pioneers to offer professional endorsements, the first being Professor Jam (a.k.a.
 William P. Rader), who went on to develop the industry's first dedicated computer DJ convention and learning program, the "CPS (Computerized Performance System) DJ Summit", to help spread the word about the advantages of this emerging technology.

+The late 1980s saw the arrival of acid house and techno from the US, which found fertile ground in West Germany.
+Frankfurt became an early hub, with clubs like Dorian Gray and Omen, where DJ Sven Väth helped pioneer the techno scene and cultivated a new, long-form style of DJ-led partying.